Islam in China: Chinese Muslims and the Hajj

-It is known that Admiral Zheng He (1371–1435) and his Muslim crews had made the journey to Mecca and performed the Hajj during one of the former's voyages to the western ocean between 1401–1433.
+It is known that Admiral Zheng He (1371–1435) and his Muslim crews had made the journey to Mecca and performed the Hajj during one of the former's voyages to the western ocean between 1401 and 1433.
 Other Chinese Muslims may have made the Hajj pilgrimage to Mecca in the following centuries; however, there is little information on this.
 General Ma Lin made a Hajj to Mecca.
 General Ma Fuxiang along with Ma Linyi sponsored Imam Wang Jingzhai when he went on hajj to Mecca in 1921.
 Yihewani Imam Hu Songshan went on Hajj in 1925.

 Briefly during the Cultural Revolution, Chinese Muslims were not allowed to attend the Hajj and only did so through Pakistan, but this policy was reversed in 1979.
 Chinese Muslims now attend the Hajj in large numbers, typically in organized groups of roughly 10,000 each year, with a record 10,700 Chinese Muslim pilgrims from all over the country making the Hajj in 2007.
 Over 11,000 from Xinjiang reportedly went to the Hajj in 2019.